starmaid/depth-of-field-cpp/README.md

 left off:

 why is it flipping when i render to a framebuffer?
+- solved, the realsense images are flipped and i was flipping them myself with the quads

 ok we learned how to pass multiple tex to a shader, and are blurring the whole image now